Elilgo324/draft_zeroHex/README.md

 ### Command
 `python3 sl_bootstrap.py`.

-## Evaluating against various players
-`Hex.py` contains several functions to play against different players (Self, Random, HexPlayerBryce), where you can specify the number of games and who's player 1, and whether to show the game turn by turn.

-### Command
-`python3 Hex.py`.

-## AlphaHex Agent
-`AlphaHex.py` contains the actual agent that utilizes the general AlphaZero algorithm.

 ## Reinforcement Learning
 Reinforcement learning differs from the supervised learning in a way that in supervised learning the training data has the answer key with it so the model is trained with the correct answer itself whereas in reinforcement learning, there is no answer but the reinforcement agent decides what to do to perform the given task.
 In the absence of training dataset, it is bound to learn from its experience.